FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 Let's create the `LogInOut` component to start.

-Make a new file in `client/src/components`
+Make a new file in `client/src/components`.

 ```bash
 touch client/src/components/LogInOut.js
 ```

-Then, create a simple login and log out component in this new file:
+Then, create a simple login and logout component in this new file:

 ```js
 import React from 'react';